shamilnn/CA-Core/src/pagecontent/profile-practitionerrole-registry-intro.md

-# CA Core PractitionerRole Profile
+# CA Baseline PractitionerRole Profile
 This PractitionerRole profile sets minimum expectations for the PractitionerRole resource to record, search and fetch the recording of the location and types of services that Practitioner is able to provide for an organization.

-This profile defines core localisation concepts for use in an Canadian context.
+This profile defines localization concepts for use in an Canadian context.

 ## Mandatory Data Elements
 All elements or attributes defined in FHIR have cardinality as part of their definition - a minimum number of required appearances and a maximum number.